 As of the date of this prospectus, we do not expect that the current PRC laws on cybersecurity or data security would have a material adverse impact on our business operations.
-However, as uncertainties remain regarding the interpretation and implementation of these laws and regulations, we cannot assure you that we will comply with such regulations in all respects and we may be ordered to rectify or terminate any actions that are deemed illegal by regulatory authorities.
-We may also become subject to fines and/or other sanctions which may have material adverse effect on our business, operations and financial condition.
+However, as the scope of the PRC Data Security Law is broad and includes the collection, storage, use, processing, transmission, availability and disclosure of data, among others, and uncertainties remain regarding the interpretation and implementation of these laws and regulations, we cannot assure you that we will comply with such regulations in all respects and we may be ordered to rectify or terminate any actions that are deemed illegal by regulatory authorities.
+Any directly liable person within our Company for violations or alleged violations of the PRC Data Security Law may become subject to fines.
+We may also become subject to fines and/or other sanctions that may have material adverse effect on our business, operations and financial condition.